RENCI/tx-vis/README.md

 	}
     ], unit, timestamp, "oxygen content", "Observation")
   ```
-3. Now, follow the same steps as above to add your own feature
+3. Now, follow the same steps as above to add your own clinical variable
-4. Please remember to create a pull request including documentation for why you want the new feature(s) to be added (likely, because they are needed for a particular guidance plugin, so be sure to name the guidance plugin)
+4. Please remember to create a pull request including documentation for why you want the new clinical variable(s) to be added (likely, because they are needed for a particular guidance plugin, so be sure to name the guidance plugin)

 In the following, `any` is any json serializable type.